Cannes Yachting Festival 2021: Everything you need to know

-Founded in 1977, the Cannes Boat Show takes place in the beautiful French city every September and showcases almost 600 boats, including motor yachts, superyachts, catamarans, tenders and sailing yachts.
+Founded in 1977, the Cannes boat show takes place in the beautiful French city every September and showcases almost 600 boats, including motor yachts, superyachts, catamarans, tenders and sailing yachts.

-How to get there
+How to get to the Cannes Yachting Festival

-From the airport you can get a shuttle bus direct to Cannes, or buses 200 and 210.
+From Nice airport you can get a shuttle bus direct to Cannes, or buses 200 and 210.
 If you prefer taking a cab, a taxi will cost from around €55, depending on the number of passengers.
 If money is no object and you want to travel in style, then book a helicopter with Azur Hélicoptère, which will take you from Nice to Cannes in around seven minutes and for just over €500.

 Where to stay during the Cannes Yachting Festival

 Cannes has a large selection of different types of accommodation.
 From five stars luxurious hotels to more affordable B&Bs, there is something for every pocket.
-Just make sure you book in advance as the city gets very busy during the Boat Show.
+Just make sure you book in advance as the city gets very busy during the boat show.